 However, if you have been convicted of DUI, refusal, or other alcohol related offense, and your license was suspended or revoked, if you thereafter drive on that suspended or revoked license and are convicted, you can face a $300 fine and at least ten and up to thirty days in jail.
 For a second offense of driving on a suspended or revoked license, a conviction can result in penalties that include a $600 fine and at least sixty days and up to six months imprisonment.
 For a third or subsequent offense, a conviction may result in a $1,000 fine, and at least six months and up to three years in jail.
 A conviction for driving under suspension can also cause your original suspension time to be extended and can result in having your license taken away, among other consequences.

-If you have been arrested and charged with driving under suspension, it is important that you speak with an experienced criminal defense attorney right away.
-Attorney John Bateman can review the facts and evidence in your case, advise you of your rights and responsibilities, and help you determine how to best proceed in order to receive the best outcome.
+If you have been arrested and charged with driving under suspension, it is important that you speak with an experienced DUS lawyer right away.
+The dedicated DUS lawyer John Bateman can review the facts and evidence in your case, advise you of your rights and responsibilities, and help you determine how to best proceed in order to receive the best outcome.